UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/fib_and_lucas.rst

 produce values from the *lucas numbers*.
 Other values for the optional parameters will produce other series.

+**Note:** While you *could* check the input arguments, and then call one of the functions you wrote, the idea of this exercise is to make a general function, rather than one specialized.
+So you should re-impliment the code in this function.

+In fact, you could go back and re-impliment your fibonacci and lucas functions to call this one with particular arguments.

 Ensure that your function has a well-formed ``docstring``

 Tests...